hasanovicnejla/security-writeups/fit-coding-challenge-2025/README.md

 Exposed the full list of system users, confirming the presence of an `administrator` account with a home directory, and revealing installed services including MySQL, FTP, and Postfix.

 **`/var/www/html/InstaCTF/login.php`**
 Revealed the authentication logic in full.
-Passwords were compared in plaintext with no hashing in place.
+Passwords were compared in plaintext — no hashing in place.
 Any database leak would directly expose all user credentials without requiring any cracking.

 **`/var/www/html/InstaCTF/connect.php`**
 Exposed hardcoded MySQL database credentials in plaintext: